Helensburgh Glow Worm Tunnel: Glow worms

 After the Metropolitan Tunnel was restored, a colony of glow worms began to inhabit the inner part of the 24 m stretch of excavated tunnel.
 These glow worms, also known as Fungus Gnats are famous for their bioluminescence.
 It is the blue-green light that the worms emit, that attracts many visitors to the tunnel.
-It is also this light that lures the glow worm's prey – small invertebrate, for example mosquitoes.
+It is also this light that lures the glow worm's prey – small invertebrates, for example, mosquitoes.

-In June 2018 a fence was constructed at the base of the entrance to the old station by Don Campbell and Norm Purdy after "The [NSW Department of Industry] received reports of damage to heritage items on the platform, and there are concerns about the impact of light, noise and pollution on the glow worms in the tunnel,".
+In June 2018 a fence was constructed at the base of the entrance to the old station by Don Campbell and Norm Purdy after "The [NSW Department of Industry] received reports of damage to heritage items on the platform, and there are concerns about the impact of light, noise, and pollution on the glow worms in the tunnel,".

-The glow worm populations have been reduced in recent years by spectators to the tunnel interrupting the worms feeding processes by visitors’ beaming flash lights onto the roof of the tunnel, sending up flares and firecrackers for photography purposes, and graffitiing the inner tunnel wall.
+The glow-worm populations have been reduced in recent years by spectators of the tunnel, interrupting the worms feeding processes by visitors’ beaming flashlights onto the roof of the tunnel, sending up flares and firecrackers for photography purposes, and graffitiing the inner tunnel wall.
 Access to the tunnels is at the discretion of the Helensburgh Landcare group.
-The group blocked entrance to the tunnel for four weeks in January 2019 during breeding season in an effort to allow the glow worm population to recover from years of poor treatment.
+The group blocked the entrance to the tunnel for four weeks in January 2019 during the breeding season in an effort to allow the glow worm population to recover from years of poor treatment.
 When the gate is locked, trespassers who enter the tunnel may be liable for prosecution under the Inclosed Lands Protection Act (NSW) 1901.

-The tunnel closed due to a flooding event to let the glow worm population recover.